New Excel Features: Dynamic Array Formulas & Spill Ranges

 Here's the file I use in the video.
-Unfortunately, these functions are only available to a portion of users on Microsoft's Office Insiders Program.
-So you might not have access just yet.
+These functions are now available to users on Microsoft's Office Insiders Program.
 The Insiders program is free for all Office 365 subscribers and gives you access to early release builds and features.

 Dynamic Arrays Example.xlsx (151.5 KB)

 Dynamic Array Functions & Formulas